Native American Heritage Month

 View Record →

 This diagram comes from a 1977 report prepared for the Office of Minority Business Enterprise—a division of the U.S. Department of Commerce.
-It depicts the recycling of aquaculture and agriculture-derived cash flowing through a community: "If the community sets up its own business such as a motel, gas station, credit union, supermarket, variety store, etc., then the money initially flowing into this community from the basic community industries can be recycled as many as three or four times" (p.
+It shows an integrated system that connects aquaculture, fisheries, and food processing, where waste and byproducts from one process serve as inputs for another.
+In doing so, it illustrates a circular, resource-efficient model of community economic development—one where both financial and material resources circulate locally to sustain growth and self-sufficiency: "If the community sets up its own business such as a motel, gas station, credit union, supermarket, variety store, etc., then the money initially flowing into this community from the basic community industries can be recycled as many as three or four times" (p.
 32).

 Special Collections & Archives